 Firstly let me introduce myself and tell you a little about me.
 My name is Tom Batchelor and I was born in 1959 and live in Dundonald.

 I’m married to Allison and have two grown up children and one granddaughter.
-I’m retired from fulltime work but work part time as a driving instructor.
+I’m retired from full-time work but work part-time as a driving instructor.
 I’ve been a church treasurer for over 40 years and find this challenging but enjoyable.
 I enjoy watching sport of all types but follow a local Irish League football team and I watch them play home and away.
-I find this my most relaxing time because its “My Time” something I believe everyone needs.
+I find this my most relaxing time because it's “my time” - something I believe everyone needs.

-With the transformation of Allison I felt inspired to help dementia NI, so I decided to volunteer I just wanted to give something back for the rewards that Allison benefited from.
+With the transformation of Allison I felt inspired to help Dementia NI, so I decided to volunteer.
+I just wanted to give something back for the rewards that Allison benefited from.

 I have no regrets and feel very comfortable with my role; in fact I feel like a staff member and fully integrated with Dementia NI.
-My role is varied but mainly driving members to empowerment meetings or some social activities.
-I would also host an information table when required at Health and Wellbeing fairs.
+My role is varied but mainly driving members to Empowerment meetings or some social activities.
+I also host an information table when required at Health and Wellbeing fairs.

 So what advice would I give to someone who thinks they have dementia?
 Don’t panic, speak to your GP in the first instance and explain how you are feeling.
 Usually family members will notice changes in your behaviour before you do.
-There is life after a diagnosis of Dementia you just have to believe there is and be empowered to live as normal as possible.
+There is life after a diagnosis of dementia you just have to believe there is and be empowered to live as normally as possible.
 This is what Dementia NI does for you.

 Volunteers don’t get paid, not because they’re worthless.
 But because they’re priceless.